 There are many other areas of space technology and science where physicists work, such as the creation of new detectors and communications equipment used across the space sector.

-Most Physics courses will teach general Maths and Physics in the first couple of years of the degree, usually with ome experimental modules as well.
-In the subsequent years you will be able to specialise in learning about the areas of Physics that you are interested in.
-Quite often the topics available will depend on the special focus of the University you are at, so make sure to check these out before!
+Most physics courses will teach general maths and physics in the first couple of years of the degree, usually with some experimental modules as well.
+In the subsequent years you will be able to specialise in learning about the areas of physics that you are interested in.
+Quite often the topics available will depend on the special focus of the university you are at, so make sure to check these out before!
 Some topics that are generally studied are:

 Core Mathematics - Introduction to basic mathematical techniques commonly used in physics, including algebra, complex numbers, differential equations, vectors and vector calculus and statistics.

 Core Physics - Introduction to a range of basic physics courses, including dynamics, electromagnetism, waves, condensed matter, fluids, and quantum mechanics.

 Laboratory Experiment - Introductions to a range of experimental and laboratory techniques, including experimental analysis.
 It is usually related directly to the physics taught in other modules.